mariotoffia/ssm/README.md

 s := NewSsmSerializer("dev", "test-service")
 objs, json, err := s.ReportWithOpts(&ctx, NoFilter, true)
 ```
 The above will cereate a _JSON_ report format that can be used to generate CDK classes.
-Example output
+Example output for [ssm-cdk-generator](https://www.npmjs.com/package/ssm-cdk-generator)

 ```typescript
 import * as cdk from '@aws-cdk/core';
     import * as asm from '@aws-cdk/aws-secretsmanager';